-As an established stylist, art director, photographer and author, Hans Blomquist is known as the master of his aesthetic.
-Rustic edges, moody colors and natural materials combine to create a warm, welcoming style, showcased in his new book, Inspired by Nature.
+As an established stylist, art director, photographer, and author, Hans Blomquist is recognized as the master of his aesthetic.
+Rustic edges, moody colors, and natural materials are blended with a warm, welcoming style, all visible in this book.

 In her new book, visual storyteller Athena Calderone showcases homes that have a classic yet current style.

-4. Rattan: A World of elegance and charm – Lulu Lytle
+3. Rattan: A World of Elegance and Charm by Lulu Lytle

-5. The Lives of Others: Sublime Interiors of Extraordinary People – Simon Watson
+4. The Lives of Others: Sublime Interiors of Extraordinary People by Simon Watson

 Take a trip down imagination lane with a new book that showcases the beautiful homes of fascinating creatives.

-With an innate ability to capture intimacy, Simon takes the reader on a personal journey, revealing not only the creativity and personality of each dwelling and their esteemed inhabitants, but also his own experience from each encounter.
-Displaying an interesting collection of art from around the world, Christian Louboutin’s 18th-century apartment in Paris is every bit as avant-garde as you’d expect.
-View Deal
+With an innate ability to capture intimacy, Simon takes the reader on a personal journey, revealing not only the creativity and personality of each dwelling and its esteemed inhabitants but also his own experience from each encounter.
+Displaying an exceptional collection of art from around the world, Christian Louboutin’s 18th-century apartment in Paris is every bit as avant-garde as you’d expect.

-6. Still: The Slow Home – Natalie Walton
+5. Still: The Slow Home by Natalie Walton

 Embrace the new slower place of life with Natalie Walton’s book of inspiring homes that celebrate stillness.

-7. Be My Guest: At Home with the Tastemakers – Pierre Sauvage
+6. Be My Guest: At Home with the Tastemakers by Pierre Sauvage

-Discover a world of glamour and hosting with a new tome that invites you into the homes of tastemakers.
+Discover a world of glamor and hosting with a new tome that invites you into the homes of tastemakers.

-As the owner and creative director of Parisian design firm Casa Lopez, Pierre Sauvage is a man in the know when it comes to stylish interiors fit for entertaining.
-In his beautiful new book, Be My Guest: At Home with the Tastemakers, he shares his love for art de vivre by taking us into the exquisite homes of 20 leading names from the fashion, interior design, beauty and art worlds.
+As the owner and creative director of Parisian design firm Casa Lopez, Pierre Sauvage is a man to know when it comes to stylish interiors fit for entertaining.
+In his beautiful new book, Be My Guest: At Home with the Tastemakers, he shares his love for art de Vivre by taking us into the exquisite homes of 20 leading names from the fashion, interior design, beauty, and art worlds.

-It’s a starry list, including Martina Mondadori, Aerin Lauder and Carolina Irving, to name just a few.
-View Deal
+It’s a starry list, including Martina Mondadori, Aerin Lauder, and Carolina Irving, to name just a few.

-10. The Garden: Before & After – Randle Siddeley
+7. The Garden: Before & After by Randle Siddeley

-Take one more errand off their list by organizing regular deliveries of this quintessential British interiors magazine.
+Lastly, remove one more errand off their list by organizing regular deliveries of this quintessential interiors magazine.